aladinyo/react-form-ui/README.md

 6. try to login to your account with wrong password then with wrong email and see the error
 7. login to your account
 8. logout from your account
-9. login again and delete your account
+9. login again and delete your account or keep it

 ## Contact me or hire me
 bounekeur@gmail.com